Synthetixio/tokenvest/README.md

 * The contract has a single owner, initialized in the constructor.
 * Ownership can be transferred by nominating a new owner using the `nominateOwner()` function.
 The nominated owner can then claim ownership by calling `acceptOwnership()`.
 Only the current owner should be able to nominate a new owner.
 Only the nominated owner (`nominatedOwner`) should be able to accept ownership.
-* The owner is expected to transfer the tokens being granted with this contract (`tokenAddress`) to the contract, though anyone could transfer any tokens to this contract.
+* The owner is expected to supply tokens being granted with this contract (`tokenAddress`) to the contract using `supply()`, though anyone could transfer any tokens to this contract.
 * The owner, and only the owner, should be able to withdraw all of any token from the contract using the `withdraw()` method.
 * The owner, and only the owner, can issue a new grant using the `mint()` function, specifying the grantee's address and all of the properties in the `Grant` struct. `tokenCounter` increments such that each grant always has a unique ID.
 * The owner, and only the owner, can update a grant based on it's token ID.
 They should be able to update all properties in the `Grant` struct.